 Explorer makes exploring your real-time system behavior intuitive.
 It gives you a direct view into the data seen by your [𝑥]PM Satellites.

 At the top of Explorer, there's a query builder that categorizes query terms by Service, Operation, and Tags.
 There is no practical limit to the number of query terms that you can include.
 When adding a new query term, you can scan the list of suggestions and begin typing to quickly find what you're looking for.
-In the case of a rarely seem search term, you're able to add terms outside the suggestion list.
+In the case of a rarely seen search term, you're able to add terms outside the suggestion list.

 Your previous queries are saved locally and can be viewed by clicking on the query history dropdown.